zarstensen/obsidian-latex-math/docs/COMMANDS.md

 If a command is being processed for longer than some set time (currently 1 sec), **LaTeX Math** will display a clickable 'evaluating' entry in the Obsidian status bar.

-Upon clicking this, one gets the option to interrupt all currently processed commands.
+Upon clicking this, one gets the option to interrupt all currently processing commands.

-This is especially useful if you accidentally try to evaluate an intensive expression, which may never finish within a reasonable time frame.
+This is especially useful if one accidentally tries to evaluate an intensive expression, which may never finish within a reasonable time frame.

 <!-- omit in toc -->
 ## Table Of Contents